Online business advertising, also known as Internet advertising, is one of the most important aspects of marketing businesses online.

 As in the previous case, the ads are published on the net wherever there is a publisher selling a space; the peculiarity of retargeting is that the advertisement is shown only to people who had previously visited the advertiser’s site showing a certain interest.

-The objectives can be to recover conversions not finalized on the site, propose new purchase opportunities to a profiled target, strengthen brand awareness.
+The objectives can be to recover conversions not finalized on the site, propose new purchase opportunities to a profiled target, and strengthen brand awareness.

 Similar to affiliate marketing, there are intermediary companies specialized in this form of promotional activity that can also be planned through google Adwords (alternatively or in parallel with other campaigns).